-The term ‘minimum wages’ refers to various regulatory restrictions of the lowest rate payable by employers to workers.
+The term ‘minimum wage’ refers to the regulatory restriction on the lowest rate payable by employers to workers.
 Statutory minimum wages are regulated by formal laws or statutes.
-Collectively agreed minima are stipulated within collective agreements between trade unions and employers.Read more
+Collectively agreed minimum wages are stipulated within collective agreements between trade unions and employers.Read more

 - Infographic: Minimum wages in the EU

 Patterns and trends in social partner involvement in times of crises